AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/understanding-landing-pages/understanding-free-form-vs-guided-landing-pages.md

 ## Free-form Pages {#free-form-pages}

 * Drag and drop whatever content you want, wherever you want to place it.
-* The template is like a SlideMaster in PowerPoint, just a background.
+* The template is like a [!DNL SlideMaster] in [!DNL PowerPoint], just a background.
 * Create a simple mobile version of your page with a click of a button.
 * Best used when you don't have a lot of time or technical resources at your disposal.